alexwkleung/block-url-extension/README.md

     - This could be due to a few reasons (not an extensive list):
       - URL is invalid.
       - Patterns are incorrect causing an invalid URL.
       - Service worker listeners being inactive.
-This could happen especially in incognito windows where the service worker might act differently.
+This could happen in either regular browsing or incognito since the service workers are running in separate processes.
-      - Extension errors.
+      - Extension errors of any kind.
     - Possible fixes for the above (not an extensive list):
       - Restart the browser.
       - Close existing window(s) and open a new one.